dwvisser/19ne-thesis/abstract.md

 ³He beam incident on 80 μg/cm² of CaF<sub>2</sub> deposited on 10 μg/cm² of
 carbon.
 A large area segmented silicon array, the Yale LampShade Array (YLSA), was assembled for the purpose of measuring proton- and α-decays from astrophysically relevant states in <sup>19</sup>Ne.
-The reacction rates are linearly dependent on the branching ratios to these channels.
+The reaction rates are linearly dependent on the branching ratios to these channels.
 YLSA detected the decay particles at backward lab angles in coincidence with tritons at θ=0°.
 Angular distributions were fit to the coincidence data, and integrated